iammannpreet/MeetBot/README.md

 # MeetBot

-MeetBot is an automated tool that simplifies Google Meet interactions by joining meetings, handling pop-ups, and recording audio/video streams seamlessly.
-Built with **Selenium WebDriver** and modern browser APIs, MeetBot automates repetitive tasks, making it ideal for virtual meeting management and content recording.
+MeetBot is an intelligent automation tool designed to streamline interactions in Google Meet.
+It automates the process of joining meetings, capturing captions, recording screen and audio streams, and processing meeting data for insights.
+Powered by **Selenium WebDriver**, browser APIs, and the **Hugging Face AI**, MeetBot is a robust solution for managing virtual meetings efficiently.

+---

 ## Features

+- **Automated Meeting Participation**:
+  - Joins Google Meet automatically using a provided link.
-- **Automated Meeting Join**: Enters your name and clicks "Ask to join".
+  - Fills in a custom bot name and requests to join the meeting.
-- **Dynamic Pop-Up Handling**: Detects and dismisses the "Got it" safety pop-up.
+  - Handles safety pop-ups like "Got it" seamlessly.

+- **Real-Time Captions Capture**:
+  - Captures meeting captions dynamically in real-time.
+  - Monitors the meeting until a specified user leaves.

-- **Screen & Audio Recording**: Combines video and all active audio streams into a single recording.
+- **Screen and Audio Recording**:
+  - Records the meeting screen and audio into a `webm` file format.
-- **Downloadable Recordings**: Saves recordings in `webm` format for easy playback.
-- **Customizable Automation**: Adjust window size, recording duration, and screen preferences.
+  - Saves the recording locally in a designated directory (`public/Videos`).

+- **AI-Powered Summaries**:
+  - Processes captured captions to generate concise meeting summaries.
+  - Utilizes Hugging Face's AI models for text summarization.

+- **Dynamic Kill Switch**:
+  - Monitors for a specific user’s departure and terminates tasks accordingly.
+  - Ensures tasks like screen recording and caption capture stop gracefully.

+---

 ## Technologies Used

-- **Node.js**: Backend for script execution.
+- **Node.js**: Backend for executing automation workflows.
-- **Selenium WebDriver**: Automates browser interactions.
+- **Selenium WebDriver**: Automates browser interactions for joining meetings and capturing content.
-- **JavaScript MediaRecorder API**: Captures and records screen and audio streams.
+- **JavaScript MediaRecorder API**: Captures and processes screen and audio streams.
+- **Hugging Face AI**: Provides advanced summarization for meeting notes.
-- **Chrome Driver**: Used for running automated tasks in Google Chrome.
+- **ChromeDriver**: Used for running tasks in Google Chrome.

+---

 ## Installation

+### Prerequisites

+- Node.js and npm installed on your system.
+- A compatible version of Google Chrome and ChromeDriver.

+### Steps

 1. **Clone the repository**:
    ```bash